CalebBell/fluids/docs/tutorial.rst

 as properties are updated in the `thermo` library, they are here to demonstrate the technique only.

-Gas pipeline sizing: Empirical equations
+Gas Pipeline Sizing: Empirical Equations
 ----------------------------------------
 In addition to the actual model, many common simplifications used in industry are implemented as well.
 These are equally capable of solving for any of the